nguyenthanhjt/google-data-analytics-professional-certificate-course/5_Analyze-Data-to-Answer-Questions/m1_organize-data-for-more-effective-analysis/p5_module-1-challenge/s2_module-1-challenge.md

 - `Sorting enables data analysts to rank data based on a specific metric.`
 - `Filtering is effective at reducing the amount of data that is displayed.`
 - Sorting can be performed with SQL, but not in spreadsheets.
+- `Data professionals sort data to make it easier to understand, analyze, and visualize.`
+- `Filtering involves showing data that meets a specified criteria while hiding the rest.`
+- `Sorting can be used to group similar data together by a classification.`

 ## Question 5:Fill in the blank: During an analysis project, _____ might involve creating new columns in order to prepare the dataset for analysis